Pinhoti Trail via Potts Hallow Trailhead

 Thank goodness we were wearing our Columbia hiking boots to get us through this hike!
 Throughout the entire hike, we kept checking our phone GPS to confirm that we were moving in the right direction towards our car.
 When we made it back to the parking lot, we arrived at the far left side of the lot (near the entrance).
 Now we know that if you just want to do the loop, go down the trail at the left side that is blazed red.

 Other than the long detour, this was a great hike!
 There is a lot of uphill, but it was bearable because of the cooler early October weather.
-This hike gives you a perfect picture of Northwest GA’s landscape.
+This hike gives you a perfect picture of Northwest Georgia’s landscape.
 Red dirt, rolling hills, small mountains, pines, and an abundance of wildflowers and butterflies were all around us on this hike.
 I especially liked this hike because I love the smell of pine forest.
 While hiking, we spotted a lot of animal tracks and game trails.
 We also found an old deer leg and spine.
 Wildlife is definitely out there, so be on the lookout but also be cautious!

 We did not see many people on this hike, but the parking lot did have a lot of cars.
 Half of the time we hiked we were walking on pine straw.
 The other half we were walking on an old dirt road that had been converted to trail.
 These old dirt roads are characteristic of the area.
 This hike was also dog friendly.
 We originally wanted to go on a walk with our dogs – our two pups did great on this long hike (we have a chihuahua and Pitbull).